Wannier Functions Dually Localized in Space and Energy: Results

 \subsubsection{Occupied states}

-Constructing DLWFs from only the occupied bands of silicon yields Wannier functions which are not degenerate in energy and have different shapes; this contrasts with the MLWF procedure, which yields four degenerate Wannier functions related by space-group symmetry operations.
-The lowest-energy DLWF is tetrahedral, while the two highest-energy orbitalets are degenerate, each having three lobes centered along a Si--Si bond.
-The MLWFs, on the other hand, all have tight-binding character, with a single lobe centered along a bond.
+Constructing DLWFs from only the occupied bands of silicon yields Wannier functions which are not degenerate in energy and have different shapes.
+At $\gamma = 0.47714$, the DLWF with lowest average energy $\evt{\wt{\Ham}}{w_{\bZ i}}$ is tetrahedral.
+The two with highest average energy are degenerate, each having three lobes centered along a Si--Si bond.
+The shapes and degeneracy patterns are qualitatively equivalent to the four lowest-energy DLWFs in Fig.~\ref{fig:si.degen_cost}, labeled 1--4 in Fig.~\ref{fig:si.isos.b34w30}.

+This is in contrast with with MLWFs constructed from the same set of bands, all four of which are degenerate, bond-centered tight-binding orbitals \cite{marzari1997}.
+They share the fourfold symmetry of the silicon site.
+This is a tradeoff between maximally and dually localized Wannier functions: while DLWFs retain information about the underlying energy spectrum, they do not respect the spatial symmetries of the lattice as robustly as MLWFs do.
+MLWFs may therefore be preferred in calculations of properties like the dipole moment, in which spatial symmetry plays a major role; DLWFs are more naturally suited to energy-dependent methods such as corrections to delocalization error (see \ref{sec:disc} below).

-\subsubsection{Frontier States}
+\subsubsection{Frontier states}